HadiZareZadeh/portfolio/README.md

 # Hadi ZareZadeh — Portfolio (Vue 3 + Vite + Tailwind)

 A modern, responsive portfolio website built with Vue 3, Vite, and Tailwind CSS.
-Showcasing the work and skills of Hadi ZareZadeh, a Full-Stack Web Developer.
+Showcasing the work and skills of Hadi ZareZadeh, a Data Science & AI-focused developer.

 ## 🚀 Quick Start